MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-11:29	Checked the website - Its working on the default view- we are going to change that soon 11:30	removed between () in startup.cs services.addDefaultIdentity<IdentityUser> Line 35 11:52	Added 2 breakpoints (debugging) on index and privacy methods in the HomeControllers.cs
+11:29	Checked the website - Its working on the default view- we are going to change that soon 11:30	removed between () in startup.cs services.addDefaultIdentity<IdentityUser> Line 35 11:52	Added 2 breakpoints (debugging) on index and privacy methods in the HomeControllers.cs 11:52	Downloaded my favourite theme on bootswatch.com - Slate 11:53	Replaced the existing bootstrap.css file with the new downloaded one ( Lib -> dist -> css) 11:55	changed the link on layout.cshtml on line 7 from the minifind version to the regular one.